compgenom/compgenom.github.io/_projects/1_project.md

 ---

 We are investigating a new mechanism that regulates gene expression through upstream open reading frames {% cite lim2018exon %}.
 We estimate that ~30% of messenger RNAs are regulated by this new mechanism.
 We are developing computational and experimental methods (e.g., quantitative proteomics) to study this new mechanism.

-    ---
-    layout: page
-    title: A new role of introns?
-    description:
-    img: /assets/img/12.jpg
-    ---

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">